Markov-switching State Space Models for Uncovering Musical Interpretation: Materials and methods

 Our data gives $y_i$ as the observed tempo (in b.p.m.) of the note (or chord) of the $i^{th}$ note onset in Chopin's Mazurka Op.\ 68 No.\ 3.
 The hidden continuous variable ($X_i$) is taken to be a two component vector with the first component being the prevailing tempo and the second the amount of acceleration.
 The amount, or existence, of acceleration is determined by the current and previous switch states.
-We use $l_i$ to denote the musical duration of a particular note as given by the written score, so, throughout this piece, a quarter-note (\quarternote) has $l_i=1/3$, an eighth note (\eighthnote) has $l_i=1/6$, etc. This is because each measure contains three quarter notes.
-In more complicated music with changing time signatures or instances where the notation doesn't necessarily correspond with the time signature, more care would be required.
-The observed tempo is already normalized to account for variable note durations, but the intentional tempo and its variance should be proportional to $l_i$.
+We use $\ell_i$ to denote the musical duration of a particular note as given by the written score.
+Because, in this piece, each measure contains three quarter-notes, (\quarternote), a quarter-note has $\ell_i=1/3$, an eighth note (\eighthnote) has $\ell_i=1/6$, etc. In more complicated music with changing time signatures or instances where the notation doesn't necessarily correspond with the time signature, more care would be required.
+The observed tempo is already normalized to account for variable note durations, but the intentional tempo and its variance should be proportional to $\ell_i$.
 When the performer is in state 1 (or transits in and out of state 4), we take the prevailing tempo as constant with no acceleration: $X_{i+1} = X_i$.
 Corresponding to these configurations, the parameter matrices are given in \autoref{tab:parmats} (transition equation) and \autoref{tab:parmats2} (measurement equation).